 Again, the book of Hebrews suggests degrees of punishment:

-Hebrews 10:28 Anyone who rejected the law of Moses died without mercy on the testimony of two or three witnesses.
-(29) How much more severely do you think a man deserves to be punished who has trampled the Son of God under foot, who has treated as an unholy thing the blood of the covenant that sanctified him, and who has insulted the Spirit of grace?
+Hebrews 10:28-29 A man who disregards Moses’ law dies without compassion on the word of two or three witnesses.
+How much worse punishment do you think he will be judged worthy of who has trodden under foot the Son of God, and has counted the blood of the covenant with which he was sanctified an unholy thing, and has insulted the Spirit of grace?

 Punishment might sometimes mean reduced rewards rather than torment and this is possibly what the following refers to.
 Nevertheless, it implies there is more than just one punishment and one reward:

-James 3:1 Not many of you should presume to be teachers, my brothers, because you know that we who teach will be judged more strictly.
+James 3:1 Let not many of you be teachers, my brothers, knowing that we will receive heavier judgment.

 OR